Please enable JavaScript to ensure auto alt text generation works properly

 The best IaaS platforms don’t just run interviews.
 They give you leverage by turning every interviewer into an extension of your hiring bar, not a wildcard in your process.

 Not every company needs a live interviewer in every loop.
-In fact, one of the biggest decisions in designing your hiring process is choosing between one-way video interviews and human-led interviews via IaaS.
+In fact, one of the biggest decisions in designing your hiring process is choosing between AI-assisted screening platforms and human-led interviews via IaaS.
 Both serve as scalable solutions to top-of-funnel screening, but they solve different problems.

 Pros: